-Judith Bruhn is the administrator of the Dahrendorf Programme for the Study of Freedom.
+Judith Bruhn is the online editor of freespeechdebate.com and administrator of the Dahrendorf Programme for the Study of Freedom.
 Previously she was an MPhil student in modern Chinese studies at St Antony’s College, Oxford, and received an MA in international relations from the University of St Andrews.

 Sebastian Huempfer, associate editor

 Sebastian Huempfer is studying Economics and Social History at Wolfson College, Oxford.
 Until last year he studied Philosophy, Politics and Economics as an undergraduate.
 Before that, he worked as a schoolteacher in Ghana.

 Kim Wilkinson is studying at Wolfson College, Oxford where she is completing the MPhil in Modern Middle Eastern Studies.
 She is particularly interested in examining the role of social media in the Arab Spring.
 Previously she spent time working as a journalist and as an analyst for a strategic policy think tank.

 Simon Dickson has been working in “new media” for 17 years.
 Having worked for several UK government departments, plus Sky News and Microsoft, he set up his own consultancy in 2007.
 He is known as one of the UK’s leading WordPress specialists, and his blog is notorious in government IT circles.

 Translators and hosts